-Diplomas are mailed approximately eight weeks after graduation to your permanent home address as noted in ONE.UF.
+Diplomas are mailed approximately eight weeks after graduation to the address entered on your degree application.

 Sometimes you may not wish to wait eight weeks to see your official diploma.
 The CeDiploma, also known as a Certified Electronic Diploma, is an official, secure electronic version of your diploma.
 Some of the benefits of this electronic version are that you can digitally share with potential employers as you enter the job market, share with family and friends, and upload to LinkedIn, as well as e-mail this proof of your academic achievement as many times as you wish.
 Learn more.

 If your UF diploma has been lost, stolen or damaged, you should contact Student Records and Degrees for replacement procedures.
 Please call 352-392-1374.

 Students are responsible for correcting or updating their diploma mailing address as necessary.
 Your diploma will be shipped to the permanent address that appears in One.UF.
 Watch your UF email address for shipping and CeDiploma notifications.